Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2026

 7. What should I wear under a kimono?

-Shops provide undergarments; wear light clothes to the shop.
+Shops provide undergarments — just wear light clothes to your appointment.

 8. Can I take photos while wearing the kimono?